 The following courses are NZILA accredited:

-Undergraduate students can progress through a four year programme with options to specialise with a Minor in topics such as Urbanism and Design, Spatial Planning, Maori Studies, Design Critique or Parks and Outdoor Recreation.
-Lincoln has over 40 Minors to choose from!
-Graduates from related disciplines can choose between two or three year graduate and masters programmes.
-The MLA includes options such as design critique, landscape planning and landscape management.
-Lincoln University also have postgraduate programmes for established professionals to upskill.
+Undergraduate students can progress through a four year programme and graduates from related disciplines can choose between two or three year graduate and masters programmes.
+The MLA can include courses such as design critique, landscape planning and landscape management and also provides established professionals with exceptional opportunities to upskill.”

 Victoria University, Wellington